 How do you survive a breakup when you’re not prepared for it?
-You’re worried your partner may leave you and you’re afraid your love life is in trouble.
+If you’re worried your partner may leave you or you’re afraid your love life is in trouble read on.

-If you think your partner may leave you, consider looking inward.
+- Let’s say you think your partner may leave you.
+Try looking inward.
 You’re probably wondering how can I be responsible for the way my partner is acting?

 Ask yourself.
 Have you been acting in a loving way?
 Are you waiting to be loved first?
 It’s easy enough to test this out.
 Try acting more loving towards your partner.

-Or perhaps you and your partner no longer have the bond you once did.
-They may not be the right match for you.
-Maybe they never were.
-Is it possible if you’re really honest with yourself you may have evolved to the point where you really don’t have the desire to keep your relationship going either.
+If you’re really honest with yourself, you may have evolved to the point where you really don’t have the desire to keep your relationship going either.
 That’s fine.
 Let it go.

 Because if I’m honest, I remember hanging onto relationships I didn’t really want to be in.
 I hung on partly because I didn’t want to fail.
 Deep down I was trying to prove to myself I was desirable and hoping the relationship hadn’t been a huge waste of time.
 Not the best motivation for staying and not the best recipe for happiness!

-If your partner is pulling away, maybe this is supposed to happen.
+If your partner is pulling away, maybe this is meant to happen.
+Painful but inevitable.

 You can survive a breakup.

 Ask yourself if deep down you haven’t been pulling away too.
-Actions usually upset us because they touch a part in ourselves we don’t like or feel fear about.
+Other peoples actions usually upset us because they touch a part in ourselves we don’t like or feel fear about.

 No one leaves us, unless we left first (in heart) or unless they lack the commitment needed to create a long-term bond.
 If they’re going to leave, let them go.
 It’s not worth trying to hang on to someone who doesn’t want to be there, and it can be very damaging to your self respect.
 Knowing how to survive a breakup is key.